Australia: More progress towards renewables.

 Concentrating solar & energy storage: RayGen

 RayGen is commercialising a fascinating type of concentrating solar and energy storage technology.
 Mirrors concentrate sunlight to generate electricity and heat.
 The heat warms a hot-water reservoir while the electricity chills a cold-water reservoir.
-Then, the temperature difference between the reservoirs powers a heat engine to generate electricity on demand.
+Then, the temperature difference between the reservoirs powers a heat engine to generate electricity at any time of day.

 Hydrogen electrolyser technology: Hysata